jfjlaros/HUMID/docs/usage.rst

 Other UMI formats
 -----------------
-If your data does not confirm to any of the supported schemas described above, we recommend that you use fastp_ to process your data to a supported format.
+If your data does not confirm to any of the supported schemas described above, we recommend fastp_ to process the UMI to one of the supported formats.

 .. _fastp: https://github.com/OpenGene/fastp#unique-molecular-identifier-umi-processing